Hibiscus (Rosa sinensis) 'Brilliant'

 And I was able to re-pot him in a 9" pot, as you can see in this photo.
 He was 'slightly rootbound' as he had roots circling the pot, but they had not overgrown the primary root ball, which was still distinct & I had no problems trimming the excess & seating the plant squarely & firmly in the smaller container.

-At this point, I realized that this was no longer a "reclamation project"..this was not going to be a typical restoration of a badly-kept or abandoned plant that just needs a little food/water/sun & patience to restore to health..
+At this point, I realized that this was no longer a "reclamation project"..this was not going to be a typical restoration of a badly-kept or abandoned plant that just needed a little food/water/sun & patience to restore to health..

 In my opinion, in order to "save" this tree, it will need a total cut-back to the main trunk (his only redeeming feature) & to re-grow the canopy.